guswawan/gamestore-server/README.md

 # gamestore-server
-This project is server side (dashboard) for gamestore
+This project is server side (dashboard) for https://github.com/guswawan/gamestore